chrismorley498/Aurora-NDI-EM-Tracker-Simulink-Library/README.md

 # Aurora NDI EM Tracker Simulink Wrapper

 The Simulink library found in this repo (auroraNDILibrary.slx) contains a block which can communicate with the Aurora NDI EM Tracker.
 Under the hood, the block contains a level 2 C-MEX S-Function used to communicate with the Aurora EM tracking unit.
-The S-Function was created and tested using MATLAB/Simulink 2021a.
+The S-Function has been tested using MATLAB/Simulink 2021a.
 It works with Aurora firmware revision 11 and combined API revision D.002.007.

 ### Setting up your block